krokedil/klarna-order-management-for-woocommerce/readme.txt

 == Changelog ==
 = 2020.10.05    - version 1.6.2 =
 * Fix           - Fixed an issue when getting tax rates for coupons.
+* Fix           - Fixed an incorrect definition name used for the plugin version in the log.

 = 2020.09.29    - version 1.6.1 =
 * Enhancement   - Add order lines to WooCommerce order, for orders created via Sellers App if corresponding SKU exist in WooCommerce.